NapoleonCat has been a credible Warsaw-built social media management tool since 2013, especially for brands that live in the inbox.

 What is the best free alternative to NapoleonCat?

 NapoleonCat doesn't offer a free plan.
-If you need a free plan with real functionality, Buffer, Zoho Social, Metricool, and Agorapulse are the strongest options.
+If you need a free plan with real functionality, Buffer, Zoho Social, and Metricool are the strongest options.
 Buffer's free plan supports 3 channels.
 Zoho Social's free plan includes 1 brand with 6 channels and access to scheduling.
 Metricool's free plan includes analytics for 1 brand with no time limit.
-Agorapulse's free plan covers 3 profiles for 1 user.
+(Agorapulse is trial-only — a 30-day trial, no permanent free plan.)
 For a broader comparison, see our social media scheduling tools guide.

 Is PostPlanify better than NapoleonCat?